 Gigging guitarists – having a good sounding delay can really make a difference to your live tone.
 This pedal provides fantastic delay that should suit most styles.
 If you don’t need all the different styles of delay and just need the basic effect, this pedal is highly recommended

 Home recording – the quality of the analog tone here is fantastic for any recordings you plan on doing.
-The warmth and darkness of the delay really compliments your main tone.
+The warmth and darkness of the delay really compliment your main tone.

 Who isn’t it for?

 There are so many different ways you can use delay and there are so many different types of delay available.
 If you want to have more control over your delay and step away from the standard effect, then the Carbon Copy may not be for you.
-For example here are the different types of delay available on the TC Electronic Flashback Delay Pedal: 2290, Analog, Tape, Lo-fi, Dynamic, Modulated, Ping-pong, Slapback and Reverse.
+For example here are the different types of delay available on the TC Electronic Flashback Delay Pedal: 2290, Analog, Tape, Lo-fi, Dynamic, Modulated, Ping-pong, Slapback, and Reverse.
 The Flashback delay also has up to 7 seconds maximum delay so this gives you an idea of the difference in flexibility between an analog and digital delay pedal.
 With an analog pedal like the Carbon Copy, you get a basic delay sound.
-With a digital pedal such as the TC Electronic Flashback, you will have all the flexibility you will ever need.
+With a digital pedal such as the TC Electronic Flashback (compare the Flashback pedal range here), you will have all the flexibility you will ever need.
 If you want flexibility, then the Carbon Copy probably isn’t for you.

 How to get the most out of the Carbon Copy

 - Experiment with the modulation settings.
-First adjust the width trimpot and find the setting you prefer.
+First, adjust the width trimpot and find the setting you prefer.
 Then adjust the speed trimpot until you’re happy with the results.
-Leave the back cover off for a while as you will probably want to tweak the modulation settings until you find the perfect settings that’s right for you.
+Leave the back cover off for a while as you will probably want to tweak the modulation settings until you find the perfect settings that are right for you.

 - Try using the delay and modulation to enhance your normal tone.
 Rather than using the pedal to create the standard repeating delay type sound, experiment with the settings to create a ‘thicker’ sound.
 To do this set the MIX and DELAY knobs low and play around with the REGEN knob.
 This almost creates a reverb type sound that trails off your main tone.